Desire is the starting point of all achievement, not a hope, not a wish, but a keen pulsating desire which transcends everything—Napolean Hill

 …there is a heart centred feeling for the thing you want to have, do or be AND there is NO attachment to the outcome.
 What do I mean by this?
 It means following your heart’s desire, doing what you can to make it happen, but NOT at the expense of your well-being, happiness and health.

-Even if your desire is not from an unmet need, sometimes you still need to let go gracefully, accepting and knowing you really did your best, but it wasn’t meant to be part of your journey.
+Even if your desire is not from an unmet need, sometimes you still need to let go gracefully.
+Then accept and know you really did your best, but it wasn’t meant to be part of your journey.
 And this is totally OK.
-Another desire will spring up!
+Another desire will spring up.
 Desire works like that.
 There is a fountain of desire in your very core.
 Let it flow and it will help you move your life forward.

 Desire is often the motivation that gets you out of bed, drives your curiosity to find-out, fathom, know about the object/subject that heart wishes to know, feel or experience.
 Desire can lead you to become the best you can be—again if it is heart centred and not a ‘should’ or ‘ought’ to.
 The latter is always head driven.
 Your head can help you work out the logic, rationale, strategy and it can analyse the facts and figures, but following your head rarely leads to happiness, true fulfilment and satisfaction.